dennisrazumovsky/precizer/README.md

 make
 ```

-4. Copy the resulting executable file to any location specified in the $PATH system variable for quick access.```
+4. Copy the resulting executable file precizer to any location specified in the $PATH system variable for quick access.```

 ## EXAMPLES OF USING